Last Updated on October 30, 2022

 Hello Spino, Our Truffle Hunter

-Spino was a Lagotto, a small wiry dog that looks somewhat like a poodle.
-Although it is the official truffle hound, in Italy many dogs are taught to be truffle hunters.
+Spino was a Lagotto, a small, wiry dog resembling a poodle.
+Although it is the official truffle hound, many dogs are taught to be truffle hunters in Italy.

-We walked down the road a little bit and turned onto a dirt and gravel road.
-We soon found that it ran down into the woods and then out to a meadow.
-Once unleashed Spiro immediately began running through the woods.
-As the rain continued and fog drifted in, he continued his frenetic search, bounding all over the hillside.
+We walked a little down the road and turned onto a dirt and gravel road.
+We soon found it ran into the woods and then out to a meadow.
+Once unleashed, Spiro immediately began running through the woods.
+As the rain continued and fog drifted in, he continued his frantic search, bounding all over the hillside.

 Into the Woods on Our Truffle Hunting in Italy Foray

-We followed Silvano into the muddy woods, he carrying his vanghetto, a cross between a little hoe and spear that’s used for digging up the little tuber-like tartufi.
-Every once in a while going down a little slope we’d have to grab a small branch or sapling to prevent slipping on the muddy ground.
-We walked on, all of us with our cameras at the ready awaiting the moment when Spino would unearth a truffle.
+We followed Silvano into the muddy woods, carrying his vanghetto, a cross between a little hoe and spear used for digging up the little tuber-like tartufi.
+Every once in a while, going down a little slope, we’d have to grab a small branch or sapling to prevent slipping on the muddy ground.
+We walked on, all of us with our cameras ready, awaiting the moment Spino would unearth a truffle.

 Since they grow entirely underground with no shoots or leaves hinting at their presence, they’re very hard to find except by a trained dog or pig.
 In Italy, however, hunting pigs are rarely used any longer since they attempt to eat the truffle as soon as it’s found.

-I watched in amazement as Spino continued running about frenetically with his nose to the ground, flitting in and out of the undergrowth, so fast at times he was almost a blur with his brown fur blending with the muddy earth.
+I watched in amazement as Spino continued running about frenetically with his nose to the ground, flitting in and out of the undergrowth so fast that he was almost a blur, with his brown fur blending with the muddy earth.

-After about a half-hour he started digging furiously near a tangle of vines and small trees and pulled a mud-covered truffle from the soil.
-He exchanged it with Silvano for a treat as we all gathered around to view it.
-It was a black truffle, quite irregular in shape and about two inches in length.
-We had finally hit pay-dirt on our truffle hunting in Italy tour!
+After about a half-hour, he dug furiously near a tangle of vines and small trees and pulled a mud-covered truffle from the soil.
+He exchanged it with Silvano for a treat as we gathered around to view it.
+It was an irregular black truffle and about two inches in length.
+We had finally hit paydirt on our truffle hunting tour in Italy!

 Gianna’s Kitchen

-It was Spino’s only find of the day, which in hindsight was probably fortunate since we were all a bit wet and we needed to get on to the Gianna’s farmhouse for the cooking demonstration and lunch.
+It was Spino’s only find of the day, which in hindsight was probably fortunate since we were all a bit wet, and we needed to get on to Gianna’s farmhouse for the cooking demonstration and lunch.

-We arrived at the farmhouse quite a bit late because a traffic accident forced us to make a lengthy detour.
-When we arrived Gianna was rolling out dough on a large piece of plywood with a very large rolling pin.
+We arrived at the farmhouse quite late because a traffic accident forced us to make a lengthy detour.
+When we arrived, Gianna was rolling dough on a large piece of plywood with a large rolling pin.

 We all found it incredible how thin she had rolled the dough out, so thin that you see the grain of the wood through the pasta.
 This being Italy, you could tell this woman was as serious about her food as Silvano was about his truffle hunting.